 In September, CMS disclosed that ACOs, which offer a variety of home care services, helped Medicare save $1.66 billion through the Medicare Shared Savings Program.
 Shared Savings Program ACOs are groups of doctors, hospitals and other healthcare providers, such as home health agencies, that collaborate to provide care to Medicare enrollees.
 The aim is to avoid unnecessary services and keep seniors out of the hospital.

 Going forward, the agency is looking to grow participation and address ACO barriers with quality reporting, she said.

-Seshamani on Tuesday also praised its proposed MA rule that protect consumers from misleading MA marketing collateral.
+Seshamani on Tuesday also praised its proposed MA rule that would protect consumers from misleading MA marketing collateral.
 She noted that the feedback CMS received from a July request for information regarding MA helped inform the proposed rule.
 The agency received some 4,000 comments.